What is the Dielectric Strength Formula? Testing, Table of Values

 Organic coatings generally have much higher dielectric strength than inorganic or ceramic coatings.
 Materials that contain impurities, voids, and moisture will have lower breakdown voltages.

-The table below shows the values of polymer conformal coatings.
+The table below shows the material dielectric strength of polymer conformal coatings.

 Source: Handbook of Plastics, Elastomers, and Composites, 4th Edition, McGraw Hill, Inc. New York, 2002.
 Chapter 6.